Abo, New Mexico

 Abo is an unincorporated community in Torrance County, New Mexico, United States, located on U.S. Route 60.
 It is the nearest community to Abo, a pueblo and mission ruin of the same name that is a National Historic Landmark.
 A post office was operated here from 1910 to 1914.

-Geography
+Geography and geology

 The geography around Abo is defined by the red sandstone in low mesas and stream cuts.